 Some procedures seek to detach the piriformis completely, while others seek to separate the sciatic nerve or pudendal nerves from entanglement with the piriformis, while maintaining the integrity of the muscle.

 Remember that piriformis pain can be created in the muscle itself, in neighboring soft tissues or in the sciatic or pudendal nerves.
 These mechanics of action are all very different and therefore must be resolved using appropriate interventions.

-Piriformis Surgery Options
+Piriformis Syndrome Surgical Options

 We have prepared a few topic-specific dialogs regarding some of the most common questions we receive concerning piriformis operations.
 As each new discussion is complete, it will be added to the following list:

 Piriformis laser surgery is a common practice that can minimize collateral damage and improve healing, as well as reduce the rate of complications.

 Failed piriformis surgery is a nightmare to endure, since now anatomical damage has been done that often can not be ignored.
 Once surgery fails, what can a patient do to find relief?